What Do You Need to Buy a House?

 6. Preapproved Mortgage

-Before you go home shopping, it can be wise to get a preapproval letter from a lender or a few lenders.
-You submit some credentials that share financial information, and the lender says that you likely qualify for a loan of a certain amount.
+Before you go home shopping, it can be wise to get a mortgage preapproval letter from one or more lenders.
+You share certain financial information, and the lender says that you likely qualify for a loan of a certain amount.

 While not a guarantee of mortgage approval, this will give you insight into what kind of loan you qualify for.
 It can also show homeowners that you are a serious shopper who is ready to buy.